European crab apple: characteristics, use & symbolism

 European crab apple - Species requirements

-The wood of the European crab apple
+European crab apple tree's timber

-European crab apple wood is renowned for its beauty and durability.
+Timber from European crab apple is renowned for its beauty and durability.
 The wood is distinguished by its light colour and fine grain.
 Renowned for its exceptional acoustic quality, it is widely used in the manufacture of musical instruments.
 It can also be used to make high-quality furniture, kitchen utensils and decorative objects.

-The European crab apple tree symbolises the potential for renewal and growth, even after periods of difficulty or dormancy.
-The European crab apple tree is an ideal eco-responsible gift that can be given for any occasion.
-It will stay with the person for the rest of their life.
+The European crab apple tree symbolises the potential for renewal and growth after periods of difficulty or dormancy.
+This is what makes the tree the ideal eco-responsible gift for any occasion!